Basket (Cart), Promo Code

 }

-You will be able to find your custom fields in the customFields object within the order object:
+Finally, you will be able to find your custom fields in the customFields object within the order object:

 {